venenux/alpine-wiki/tutorials/server-alpine-LAMP-professional-fast-forward.md

 To obtain a real certificate, you must have a external direct public ip, so for local LAMP common deploys are nonsense.

 Check the document [guide-only-dehydrated.md](guide-only-dehydrated.md) there's also a specific section to setup apache2.

-#### adminer to manage database

-The most secure for web Mysql managemend its adminer, cos phpmyadmin its too polite

-Adminer permits to manage any kind of database, including odbc.

 ## see also